Find your career path at Metsä

 A summer job is an excellent opportunity to gain experience in your field and outline your study path if you are still uncertain about your direction.
 At a summer job, you can learn more in practice about work and careers in your field.
 At Metsä Group, summer workers substitute for permanent employees during the holiday season.
 We systematically seek to offer more challenging tasks – and more responsibility – as you gain more skills and experience.
 One of the most important aspects of a summer job at Metsä Group is that young people learn to trust themselves, even in challenging situations.
 A summer job offers you an opportunity to demonstrate your skills and knowledge.
 A job well done never goes unnoticed.We provide summer workers – and all of our employees – with opportunities for learning on the job and developing their competences.
 In return, we expect everyone to commit themselves to our common values, goals and ways of working.

-FINLANDThe application for summer jobs in Finland is open until Feb 28th 2020.
+The application period for summer jobs in Finland 2022 is open until Feb 28th 2022 - apply already today!

 Please remember to check out also our other available jobs and internship positions, which we offer around the year at Available jobs page.

 Summer jobs available in Sweden are also published on our Summer Jobs career page.
 You can find more information about summer job opportunities in Sweden from our web page in Swedish.

 GLOBAL For other countries, Metsä Group's business areas publish their country specific available summer jobs on our website.
 You will find the information on Available jobs page.

 Metsä Group has operations in nearly 30 countries and production in eight countries.
 Our headquarters are in Tapiola in Espoo, Finland.